nlaha/godot-midi/README.md

 ## Installation from binaries

-Note, due to https://github.com/nlaha/godot-midi/issues/11, binaries for MacOS are currently unavailable, please build from source.

 1. Download the latest release from https://github.com/nlaha/godot-midi/releases

 2. Copy the `godot-midi` folder to your project's `addons` folder